Coaching Opportunities 2023

 Jennifer started her career working at the Ohio Statehouse before moving to Washington, D.C. to sharpen her advocacy skills working for a nonprofit association representing government finance officers on Capitol Hill.
 While working in D.C.
 Jennifer recognized the need for nonprofit organizations to engage in advocacy to both elevate their missions and educate elected officials on the important role of nonprofits in their communities.
 Jennifer returned to Columbus to launch Ohio’s first statewide nonprofit advocacy program.
 Jennifer also served as the executive director of a statewide nonprofit organization leading trainings for nonprofits on infrastructure and management, advocacy and board governance while also serving as a voice for Ohio’s diverse nonprofit sector at the Statehouse.

-Coaching times with Nonprofit HR will be held on an as-needed basis in 2023.
-To reserve a session, contact Cassie.
+Coaching times with Kathy will be held on an as-needed basis in 2024.
+To reserve a session, contact Cassie Turner.

 Coaching Session Cancellation Policy